Air Purifiers and Dust: What They Can Do (and What They Can’t)

 A higher CADR simply means the purifier moves more air through the filter each minute, so it has a better chance of catching particles before they settle.

-HEPA filters do catch the fine stuff extremely well
+4. HEPA filters catch the fine stuff extremely well

 The main win with a purifier isn’t reducing visible dust - it’s reducing the fine, invisible particles that you breathe in.
 These are the ones that can cause irritation, asthma symptoms and allergies.